AmineDjeghri/awesome-os-setup/README.md

 - Activate it on the new computer using `slmgr /ipk xxxxx-xxxxx-xxxxx-xxxxx-xxxxx`

 ## 2-Utility Softwares
-- <ins>Browser</ins>: Brave or Firefox or Edge, Don't forget to change your sync settings to import your passwords, bookmarks...ect.
+- <ins>Browser</ins>: Brave or Edge or Firefox, Don't forget to change your sync settings to import your passwords, bookmarks...ect.
 - <ins>Privacy extensions</ins> : if you care about your data and privacy (even if you use windows lol) you can limit websites to collect your data:  ClearURLs, Fast Forward, Cookie Auto Delete, HTTPS Everywhere, Decentralayes, Ugly Email (Privacy badge , but tends to block facebook api login in some websites)
 - <ins>Browser extensions</ins> : uBlock Origin, Checker Plus for Gmail, Free Download Manager, Google translate, Google Dictionnary, colorZilla, Reddit enhacement Suite, Pocket, Enhacer for Youtube, Augmented Steam, Read Aloud,  pocket.
 - <ins>Agenda & Mail</ins> : Google agenda, Gmail, -> create an app shortcut with brave, it will act like an app in windows, and activate the notifications.
 Make BRave the default apps in windows for mailto and agenda then go to brave://settings/handlers and add gmailand agenda .
 - <ins>Antivirus</ins> : Kaspersky Cloud free
-- <ins>Powershell 7</ins> : Install Powershell 7 and make it the default in Windows Terminal [link](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?WT.mc_id=THOMASMAURER-blog-thmaure&view=powershell-7.3&viewFallbackFrom=powershell-7)
+- <ins>Powershell 7</ins> : Install Powershell 7  [link](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?WT.mc_id=THOMASMAURER-blog-thmaure&view=powershell-7.3&viewFallbackFrom=powershell-7).
+Change the default terminal in Windows Terminal, and activate the "run always as administrator in the default profile"
 - <ins>Others</ins>: CCleaner, HWInfo (portable)
 - <ins>Adobe</ins> : Photoshop, illustrator, premiere pro, XD
 - <ins>VPN</ins> : ProtonVPN or NordVPN